Published and accepted papers

 ALEA Best Paper in Corporate Law and Governance Award (2023)

-Production and Externalities: The Role of Ownership Structure (with Alvin Chen) (draft coming soon)
+Production and Externalities: The Role of Corporate Governance (with Alvin Chen) (draft coming soon)

 WRDS Best Paper Award at the Drexel Corporate Governance Conference (2024)